 The John Rylands Research Institute and Library

 The John Rylands Research Institute and Library was founded by Enriqueta Rylands in memory of her husband John Rylands.
 In 1889 the architect Basil Champneys designed the striking gothic building, which took ten years to build and was first opened to public readers on 1 January 1900.
-It is a Grade 1 listed and located in the city centre
+It is Grade 1 listed and located in the city centre.

-Ahmed Iqbal Ullah Race Relations Centre
+Ahmed Iqbal Ullah RACE (Race Archives and Community Engagement) Centre

-The Centre was established by Lou Kushnick, Professor of Sociology at the University of Manchester, in 1999.
+The Centre was established by Lou Kushnick, Professor of Sociology at The University of Manchester, in 1999.
 His vision was for a collection that would not only have huge research value, but also be instrumental in celebrating cultures and combating racism.
 This vision underpins all the work we do today.

 Explore the blogs below to find out more about the work the Centre does and think about how you may be able to use these collections in your own studies.